-In Asian trading hours, the contract had dropped to $48.24 -- the lowest level since the end of January.
+In Asian trading hours, the contract had dropped to $48.24 -- the lowest level since the start of 2015.

 The market was being "driven by a combination of rising US rig count data Friday and bearish China statistics over the weekend", said Bjarne Schieldrop, chief analyst at Commodities SEB Markets.